senecajs/senecajs.org/src/pages/plugins/index.md

 Provides the HTTP and TCP transport channels for microservice messages.
 It's a built-in dependency of the Seneca module, so you don't need to include it manually.

-## Feature Plugins
+## Feature plugins
-Use these these plugins to kick-start your application development.
-They provide the basic business logic for many common use cases, like user accounts, shopping carts, or administration.
+Use these plugins to kick-start your application development.
+They provide the basic business logic for many common use cases, like user accounts, shopping carts and administration.
 You can customize their behavior by overriding their actions.

 ### [User](https://npmjs.org/package/seneca-user)